| |

 across the States during this period of revolutionary

+change.
 The legacy of black singers working in the genre,

 has come full circle.
 Now professional black British